 Some Italians who have grown up in Kenya say that they are very happy, because of this kind of unity between Italians and Kenyans.

 Many Italians say that the relationship with the Kenyans continues to grow and that Watamu and Malindi are nice places.
 And the people are very kind.
 I think apart from the beaches, many Italians love little Italy because it’s so close to the Tsavo National Park.

 People don’t only visit these parts to do good business.
-They also come here because it’s special and they feel good in their hearts.
+They also come here because it’s special, and they feel good in their hearts.
 As I said, it’s a hidden gem.
 Watamu is a fun-filled town blessed by the hot African sun and white sand.
 It’s very relaxing and laid-back with a rich culture and history to explore.
-There is also tons to do with many water sports like as scuba diving and kite surfing.
+There is also tons to do with many water sports like scuba diving and kite surfing.